google/gsocguides/pages/student/08-how_gsoc_works.md

 **Program Administrator**

 Program administrators are employees of Google's Open Source Programs Office who run the program.
-These folks do a variety of tasks: select the participating open source projects each year, create and analyze the program evaluations, administer the program mailing lists, ensure that participants are paid, and send out the all-important program t-shirt.
+These folks do a variety of tasks: select the participating open source projects each year, create and analyze the program evaluations, administer the program mailing lists, ensure that participants are paid, respond to inquiries about the program.
 Program administrators do not select which student proposals are accepted into Google Summer of Code.

 ## Afterward